• Skip to primary navigation

 Instructions

 • Add the rice, broth, chicken breast, thyme, bay leaf and salt to the pot.
-Lock lid on and bring to high pressure by pressing the pressure button (it's set for low pressure automatically).
+Lock lid on and bring to high pressure.
 Set timer for 10 minutes.

-• When timer beeps, unlock the lid tilting away from you, careful of the hot steam, and remove the chicken breast.
-When it is cool enough to handle, shred the meat finely and add back to the pot.
+Shred the chicken with two forks on a plate or cutting board and add back to the pot.
 Discard the bones.
-Taste and adjust salt and pepper to your taste.
+Taste and adjust salt and pepper.
 Serve in warmed bowls and garnish with parsley or dill and lemon wedges if desired.

 Notes